aurorascharff/rsc-workshop/STEPS.md

 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
 - Favorite: form and action-prop with .bind or hidden input

-### Add interactivity with transitions and SubmitButton
+### App: Add interactivity with transitions and SubmitButton

 - Make all functions slow
 - Use loading boolean for delete button transition